wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

 Offline all-in-one installation
 ===============================

-This document will guide you step by step to:
+This document guides you step by step to:

 * Download the Wazuh components.
 * Install them later when there is no connection to the Internet or from a system without connection to it in an all-in-one offline deployment.

+With an all-in-one deployment, you install and configure the Wazuh server and Elastic Stack on the same host.
+To learn more about components visit :ref:`components` in the `Getting started` section.

-.. note:: Run ``su`` or ``sudo su`` to gain root privileges.
-This is necessary to execute the commands below.
+.. note:: Root privileges are required to execute all the commands.

 Download packages and configuration files
 -----------------------------------------